TimeSplitters: TimeSplitters Rewind

 On November 29, 2012, it was revealed that, partly in response to a petition for the release of an HD version of the series' original trilogy, a group of fans had been given permission by Crytek to develop a TimeSplitters mod using CryEngine 3.
 The project lead, Michael Hubicka, stated that:"TimeSplitters 4 is our ultimate goal, but first we have to convince Crytek there is sufficient demand for the series through [an] HD Collection."The game, named TimeSplitters Rewind, will combine "greatest hits" elements from across the trilogy.
 The team have stated that, although the engine will give Rewind more of a modern look, they "didn't plan on fixing something that isn't broken."
 It is expected to feature both story and multiplayer modes and to be free of charge on the PC.
 The development team originally planned to develop the game using the Unreal Engine 4; however in 2017, they revealed an intention to instead use CryEngine 3, due to concerns that the Unreal version would be unable to "use the TimeSplitters IP and would likely have to re-brand."

 In January 2020, the team announced a shift in the game's intended release model, stating that they would begin by releasing a small, but "feasible" amount of content initially, followed later by further maps and content.
 In September 2020, new gameplay footage was released, over which the project's lead writer stated that "the game is looking and feeling really close", and has 57 people working on it.
 This was followed by a further update in December 2021 which indicated that the game was entering a "second round of QA testing"; however, no release window was provided.

+On 26 October 2025, the anniversary of the North American release of the original TimeSplitters, the Rewind team launched an official website for the game, which prominently featured a countdown to 23 November.